rpmuller/ePubs/WesternPhilosophy.md

-out, calling him "Blessed Bennet,' and yet found that he gave him no answer, straightways he would turn his tune and say: 'Cursed Bennet, and not blessed: what hast thou to do with me? and why dost thou thus persecute me?' " Here the story ends; one gathers that Satan gave up in despair.
+out, calling him "Blessed Bennet,' and yet found that he gave him no answer, straightways he would turn his tune and say: 'Cursed Bennet, and not blessed: what hast thou to do with me? and why dost thou thus persecute me?'"
+Here the story ends; one gathers that Satan gave up in despair.

 I have quoted at some length from these dialogues, because they